aki33524/NoobArmorMod/README.md

 # NoobArmorMod
-mod of the noobs, by the noobs, for the noobs.
+Mod of the noobs, by the noobs, for the noobs.

 This mod can show armor thickness by color.
 It is LEGAL, I asked Japanese staff with a tiket.